Jeff Bezos defends the press against Trump attacks

 Amazon CEO Jeff Bezos, who studiously avoids most political commentary, mounted a vigorous defense of press freedom before an audience of Washington D.C. glitterati on Thursday evening.

 The remarks came during an hour-long, freewheeling conversation with hedge fund billionaire and philanthropist David Rubinstein at an annual gathering of the Economic Club of Washington, which Rubinstein chairs.
-After discussing the success of the Washington Post, which Bezos bought in 2013, Rubinstein asked how Bezos responds to criticism — some of which comes from President Trump's Twitter feed — of Amazon and the Post.
+After discussing the success of the Washington Post, which Bezos bought in 2013, Rubinstein asked how Bezos responds to criticism — some of which comes from President Trump's Twitter feed — of Amazon (AMZN) and the Post.

 "I don't feel the need to defend Amazon," Bezos said.
 "But I will say this: I do think it's a mistake for any elected official to attack media and journalists."